-When Tracey Hill came to Habitat for Humanity Halton-Mississauga’s Burlington ReStore to shop for a lampshade in November 2018, she didn’t know she’d be coming in every week for the next four months.
+When Tracey Hill came to Habitat for Humanity Halton-Mississauga’s Burlington ReStore to shop for a lampshade in November 2018, she didn’t know she’d be coming in to volunteer every week for the next four months.
 A call-out for volunteers in the store led her to sign up as a warehouse worker, and we’ve been thankful for her decision ever since.

 Near the end of 2018, Tracey felt like she needed somewhere meaningful to spend her time.
-Since Habitat was so close to home, it naturally seemed like the perfect place to go.
+Since Habitat was so close to home, it naturally seemed like the perfect place to volunteer.
 She also knew it was a great way to give back to the community, and she wanted to be a part of it.

 “The people are great, they inspire you to do your best”

 Now Tracey comes to the ReStore any day she’s able to and donates her time.
 “This is a great charity to give back to,” she says.

 With a positive attitude, Tracey offers to help out with any job.
 “Put me anywhere you need me,” she tells warehouse managers Jody and Anne.
 While every shift is different, a day in the warehouse usually involves unloading skids, pricing items and putting them on the shelves so they are ready to go for customers.

 The best part about volunteering in the ReStore, though, is the people.